Stacey-bee/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-file 5-more_numbers.c includes a  function that prints 10 times the numbers, from 0 to 14 file 6-print_line.c includes a function that draws a straight line in the terminal file 7-print_diagonal.c includes a function that draws a diagonal line on the terminal.
+file 5-more_numbers.c includes a  function that prints 10 times the numbers, from 0 to 14 file 6-print_line.c includes a function that draws a straight line in the terminal file 7-print_diagonal.c includes a function that draws a diagonal line on the terminal. file 8-print_square.c includes a function that prints a square.